-As of August 23, 2019, The Estée Lauder Companies Inc., a Delaware corporation, had one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): Class A Common Stock, par value \$.01 per share (the "Class A Common Stock").
+As of the date of our annual report on Form 10-K of which this Exhibit is part, The Estée Lauder Companies Inc., a Delaware corporation, had one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): Class A Common Stock, par value \$.01 per share (the "Class A Common Stock").
 The following summary includes a brief description of the Class A Common Stock, as well as certain related additional information.
 Unless the context requires otherwise, references to "we," "us," "our" and the "Company" refer to The Estée Lauder Companies Inc.